vberlier/mudkip/README.md

 The [`nbsphinx`](https://nbsphinx.readthedocs.io) extension provides support for Jupyter notebooks.
 This means that in addition to `.rst` and `.md` files, Sphinx will also generate pages for `.ipynb` files.

-The `develop` command can launch the jupyter notebook in the "docs" directory and open it in your browser with the `--notebook` or `-n` flag.
+The `develop` command can launch the Jupyter notebook in the "docs" directory and open it in your browser with the `--notebook` or `-n` flag.

 ```bash
 $ mudkip develop --notebook